 - When the temperature of the cooked soap is right, stir in the melted mango butter, the essential oil, and the yogurt.
 Mix it in gently but thoroughly.

 - Spoon the soap batter into the silicone loaf mold while it's still fluid.
 After each spoonful, tap the mold to settle the soap and to help release any trapped air bubbles.
-This batch should fill a 28 oz loaf mold perfectly -- the inner dimensions of mine are 8x3.5x2.5"
+This batch should fill a 28 oz loaf mold perfectly — the inner dimensions of mine are 8×3.5×2.5"

 - Leave the soap to cool and harden for at least twelve hours.
 Afterward, measure and cut the soap into bars of whatever size you'd like.

-- Though hot process soap is technically ready to use immediately, it's better if you cure it for at least a week or two before using it.
-This allows the excess water to evaporate out but if you can wait six to eight weeks or more, then the crystalline structure of the soap will have had more time to form.
-It will make the soap lather and feel better when you use it.
+- Though hot process soap is fully saponified after the cook, it's better if you cure it for at LEAST a week or two before using it.
+The bars will still have a lot of water that needs to evaporate out, and the soap will not be gentle for the first month after it's made.
+If you cure it for four to six weeks or more, then the crystalline structure of the soap will have had more time to form.
+It will make the soap lather and feel better and get gentler when you use it.
 Most people aren't aware that the older soap is, the better it can get.To cure your soap, set the bars on a piece of grease-proof paper (or baking paper), in an airy place out of direct sunlight.
 Leave the soap there to dry out and to help excess water to evaporate from the bars.

 - After the cure, use the soap or wrap it up in these eco-friendly soap packaging ideas and give as gifts.
 Your soap should be stored in an airy place until you use it, and to find its shelf-life, look at all of the bottles of ingredients you used.
 The closest date is the best-by date of your soap.